To,

 Practicing Company Secretary, to conduct the Secretarial Audit of the Company for the

-The Secretarial Auditors have submitted their report as provided under Annexure-IV to
+financial year 2024-25.
+The Secretarial Auditors have submitted their report as provided

-this Board's Report, confirming compliance by the Company of all the provisions of
+under Annexure-IV to this Board's Report, confirming compliance by the Company of all the

-observation or adverse remarks or disclaimer that may call for any explanation from the
+remarks or disclaimer that may call for any explanation from the Board of Directors.

 (c) Cost Auditors: